-Eight core elements of SCM strategy We will implement thorough risk management routines and deliver Active Quality We will carry out Kaizen based on the OE Certificate Program for the safety of each individual and enhancement of their capabilities.
-2 Safety & Capability We will work closely with Commercial Division and flexibly respond to Collaboration with Vending RTM Commercial Division We will create agile and flexible logistics through the full operations of Mega DCs, reduced logistics costs, and optimized business sites.
-4 Agile Logistics We will build flexible manufacturing by strengthening productivity and 5 Flexible Manufacturing We will leverage digital technologies for the end-to-end integration and 6 End to End Integration realize lean inventory and replenishment planning.
-We will optimize the procurement of various essential resources 7 Optimized Sourcing We will provide added value through new technological solutions and 8 Future Products An abbreviation for Operational Excellence (OE) Certification Program: A program for developing human resources while promoting improvement activities and creating new value
+Eight core elements of SCM strategy We will implement thorough risk management routines and deliver Active Quality We will carry out Kaizen based on the OE Certificate Program\ for the safety of each individual and enhancement of their capabilities.
+2 Safety & Capability We will work closely with Commercial Division and flexibly respond to Collaboration with Commercial Division Vending RTM Direct RTM We will create agile and flexible logistics through the full operations of 4 Agile Logistics Mega DCs, reduced logistics costs, and optimized business sites We will build flexible manufacturing by strengthening productivity and ei Mega DC Network 5 Flexible Manufacturing We will leverage digital technologies for the end-to-end integration and realize lean inventory and replenishment planning.
+6 End to End Integration We will optimize the procurement of various essential resources 7 Optimized Sourcing We will provide added value through new technological solutions and 8 Future Products optimized packing. \ An abbreviation for Operational Excellence (OE) Certification Program: A program for developing human resources while promoting improvement activities and creating new value